zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/select-file-for-structure-preview.png" class="no-border" >}}

-You can choose which sheet to import data from and specify the header row and starting data row.
+You can choose which sheet to import data from, and specify the header row and starting data row.

-* **Sheet Name** – name of the worksheet from where data needs to be imported; if the Excel has multiple worksheets, the sheet name appears in the drop-down
+* **Sheet Name** – name of the worksheet from where data needs to be imported; if the file has multiple worksheets, the sheet name appears in the drop-down
-* **Header Row No.** – row number of the file header; the default is *1*
+* **Header Row No.** – row number of the file header; the default is **1**
-* **Read Data From Row No.** – starting line for reading data; the default is *2*
+* **Read Data From Row No.** – starting line for reading data; the default is **2**

-Click **Preview Structure Elements** to view the structure of data from the file.
-The data from first row of the source file is shown in the **schema elements** section.
+Click **Preview Structure Elements** to view the data structure from the file.
+The data from the first row of the source file is shown in the **Schema elements** section.
 Click **Create Structure** and you will be notified that a new structure is generated successfully.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/preview-data-structure.png" class="no-border" >}}